suraj-sitb/website/README.md

 # My Website

-This is a really awesome website.
+This is a really awesome website and I am working on it.

 Updates are made on __master__ on Github before rebase